 It is important to note that while science is good at finding correlations — apparent relationships — between factors and disease, correlation does not prove that the factor causes the disease.
 Many risk factors for Parkinson’s have been identified and are being studied, but none have been pinpointed as the cause of Parkinson’s.

 About 1 percent of the population age 60 or older has a form of Parkinson’s.
 Any random individual 60 or over has a roughly 1 percent chance of developing Parkinson’s.
 The factors discussed below raise or lower this risk.

 The vast majority of people with parkinsonism have no family history of Parkinson’s but may have genetic factors that predispose them for developing Parkinson’s in the presence of other, environmental factors.
 For instance, certain genes may make it harder for a person to clear toxins from the brain after exposure.
 Research to better understand hereditary predisposition for Parkinson’s is ongoing.

 Multiple studies have found a correlation between traumatic brain injuries (TBIs) and later development of Parkinson’s.
 A large-scale, 12-year study evaluated the medical records of more than 325,870 military veterans.
-Half of the veterans had suffered TBIs.
+Half of the veterans had experienced TBIs.
 None had been diagnosed with Parkinson’s.
 At the end of the 12-year study, 1,462 of the veterans had been diagnosed with parkinsonism, with 949 of those having experienced traumatic brain injuries.

 Research is underway to better understand possible links between diet and Parkinson’s risk.
-Scientists are pursuing theories that vitamin D or vitamin B deficiency or diets high in saturated (animal-based) fat and low in polyunsaturated (mostly plant-based) fat may contribute to the development of Parkinson’s.
+Scientists are pursuing theories that vitamin D or vitamin B12 deficiency or diets high in saturated (animal-based) fat and low in polyunsaturated (mostly plant-based) fat may contribute to the development of Parkinson’s.